 This insecticide attacks the nervous system of the beetle and larvae, killing them quickly.
 Applied to the surface of the wood with a brush or a spray gun, the chemical seeps into around 5 mm deep, effectively targeting larvae and adult beetles which come into contact with it.

-Permethrin surface treatment works well when dealing with the Common Furniture Beetle, but it’s less effective for Deathwatch beetles.
-This is because Deathwatch beetles burrow deeper into the timber than a surface application can reach.
+Permethrin surface treatment works well with the Common Furniture Beetle.
+Still, it’s less effective for Deathwatch beetles because these beetles burrow deeper into the timber than a surface application can reach.

-Due to its toxicity, the use of permethrin should be avoided if you have kids or pets in the home.
+Due to its toxicity, permethrin should be avoided if you have kids or pets in the home.

 Boron is a chemical found in many insecticides.
 Once ingested, it acts as a ‘stomach poison’, rapidly killing any insects which consume it.
 However, unlike permethrin, Boron has a much lower toxicity level, which makes it a safer treatment option for households with children or pets.

-Even though boron is less toxic than permethrin, the use of protective gloves and a mask is recommended.
+Even though boron is less toxic than permethrin, using protective gloves and a mask is recommended.
 Once applied, you can re-enter the room in as little as an hour.

 Professional Woodworm Treatments

 Professional bug killers use specialized equipment to apply insecticides over much larger areas.
-They may use industrial-sized sprayers to apply insecticides, or foggers and fumigation to ensure complete eradication of these unwanted pests.
+They may use industrial-sized sprayers to apply insecticides or foggers and fumigation to ensure the complete eradication of these unwanted pests.